JurisProject/juris-publications/Sections/10 - The JRS Token & Tokenization.md

 In the development of the JRS token model it is our consideration that the establishment of any sort of judicially compliant dispute resolution system must hew closer to that of a public court system, than a private company.
 The value captured by the system and any associated power in governance must be re-distributed to all members of the system who provide value.

 ### Token Functions
 While a utility token functions in a manner more akin to that of money, a security token makes no bones about being a share of stock.
 A utility token makes the promise that a holder will be able to use it for a specific function.
 A security represents ownership of a portion of a company, project, protocol, or piece of property and often includes voting rights, or profit sharing.
-Additionally there as arisen the notion of a "work token," which give individuals the right to contribute work, or attain work via a platform.
+Additionally there has arisen the notion of a "work token," which give individuals the right to contribute work, or attain work via a platform.

 Guided by the above definitions, **JRS tokens will be a hybrid model.**